In Depth Baby Product Reviews Led by a Pediatrician

 Overall Comfort

-A workhorse pump should be tolerable and relatively comfortable for those pumping regularly to establish a milk supply.
-It shouldn't cause discomfort or pain, either during or after use.
+A workhorse pump should be relatively comfortable when pumping regularly to establish or bank a good milk supply.

 While testing the Medela Harmony with Flex, it felt less hand-friendly, especially compared to other manual pumps.